Learn all about Sherwin Williams Silver Strand, plus see 25 real homes that use it!

 I’ve been covering beautiful paint colors in-depth for a while now.
-While I’ve mostly been covering colors in the gray, greige/beige, and white families, I can hardly believe it’s taken me so long to cover this hue!
+While I’ve mostly been reviewing paint shades in the gray, greige/beige, and white families, I can hardly believe it’s taken me so long to cover this hue!

 Buckle up because this is a good one!